pranto814/recon-with-TraceMind/README.md

 - DarkScout, if installed
 - Knockpy, if installed
 - Built-in passive API collection from public sources
-- SecurityTrails and DNSDumpster, if you set their keys
+- SecurityTrails, DNSDumpster, and Shodan, if you set their keys

 Aquatone is not used as a discovery source because it is mainly for probing and screenshotting already-discovered live web services.
 You can feed TraceMind's `clean_subdomains.txt` into Aquatone after enumeration if you want visual recon.